 Even more face the frustration of sitting at home waiting for a baby who has no intention of putting in an appearance for days to come.
 So how does the medical profession come up with EDDs, and why are they so rarely on the mark?

 When you see a doctor or midwife to confirm your pregnancy, you’ll be asked the date of the first day of your last menstrual period (LMP).

 Your due date is nine months and seven days from this day.
 This is the most common method of working out an EDD.

 The problem with this system is that it’s based on the assumption that your menstrual cycle is 28 days long, and that you ovulate on the 14th day of your cycle.
 But if there’s one thing that can’t be ruled by averages, it’s the female reproductive system.

 How your last period affects your due date

 Every woman has a different cycle and will ovulate at a different stage.
-If your cycle is shorter than 28 days, your due date should be slightly earlier; if it’s longer, it will be slightly later.
+You may have a shorter cycle than 28 days, meaning your due date should be slightly earlier; if it’s longer, it will be slightly later.